-President Trump's historic May meeting with the presidents of the Marshall Islands, Federated States of Micronesia, and Palau illustrates the importance which the Department of State and the Administration attach to these relationships.
-We welcome the opportunity to work with Congress to secure long-term U.S. strategic interests in this vital region, including working collaboratively to explore ways in which we might further strengthen the relationship after the economic assistance expires under the current terms of the three Compacts of Free Association.
-Through interagency coordination and cooperation, the Administration is already engaged in evaluating options for our continued relationships with all three countries.
+We welcome the opportunity to work with Congress to secure long-term U.S. strategic interests in this vital region.
+We are committed to working collaboratively to explore ways in which we might further strengthen these relationships after the economic assistance the United States currently provides expires under the current terms of the three Compacts of Free Association.

-Chairman Murkowski, Ranking Member Manchin, distinguished members of the Committee, thank you for the opportunity to appear before you today and we look forward to again working closely with Congress to ensure that the United States can effectively secure U.S. interests in the Indo-Pacific.
+Chairmen Engel and Grijalva, Ranking Members McCaul and Bishop, distinguished members of the Committee, thank you for the opportunity to appear before you today.
+We look forward to working closely with Congress to ensure that the United States can effectively secure U.S. interests in the Indo-Pacific.